 Rundetaarn for panoramic views of Copenhagen

-The round tower houses the oldest, working Europe’s observatory (built in 1642) and it’s easily accessible because there are no stairs, only a sliding upward corridor (so then current king could ride it’s the horse to the top).
+The round tower houses the oldest, working Europe’s observatory (built in 1642) and it’s easily accessible because there are no stairs, only a sliding upward corridor (so then-current king could ride it’s the horse to the top).
+The best times to visit is weekdays to avoid tourists and at dusk to see the sunset reflected on the red rooftops.

 Danish Desing Museum